Allazsaid/Portolio_Said-Allaz/README.md

 * Country Details Table
 ______________________________________________________________________________________________________________________________________________________________________

-# Project: Al-Kharj 128KV XLP Cable Laying
+# Electrical Engineer at Al-Kharj Project 128KV XLP Cable Laying

 Project Overview:
 As the Project Manager at Saudi Electricity Company, I spearheaded the successful execution of a significant infrastructure project involving the laying of 128KV XLP cables.
 This project aimed at enhancing the electrical grid infrastructure to ensure efficient electricity distribution across the region.

-* Responsibilities and Achievements:
+## Responsibilities and Achievements:

 1- Team Management:
 Led a dedicated team of 10+ engineer assistants and site workers throughout the project lifecycle.